 As is the case with many mysterious unexplained phenomena, the imaginations of people around the world have run amok.
 Stories about Western Pomerania’s famous forest have grown taller by the year.
 Thus, there are some sensational reports and misinformation.
 In 1971, the article, “Peculiar deformation of pines (Pinus silvestris L.) in the Odra River,” by Eugeniusz Ćwikliński, reported 400 bent pines in 22 rows covering 1,670 square meters.
 However, according to Agnieszka Iwaszkiewicz’s article in The Epoch Times, there has never been confirmation of this in any other source.
 Officials indicate that the reality of the deformed pines is quite different than Ćwikliński’s report.

 Crooked Forest Facts

-Naturally, the people who work with the forests are the best sources for accurate information.
+Naturally, the people who work within the forests are the best sources for accurate information.
 The Gryfino Forest District (the government agency that oversees the protection and management of the region’s forests) provides the following information on its website about the Crooked Forest.